dfinity/motoko/design/IDL.md

 To make these constraints as flexible as possible, two special rules apply:

  * An absent record field is considered equivalent to a present field with value `null`.
 Moreover, a record field of type `null` is a subtype of a field with type `opt <datatype>`.
-That way,	That way, a field of option (or null) type can always be added to a record type, no matter whether in co- or contra-variant position.
-If an optional field is added to an inbound record, and he client did not provide it, the service will read it as if its value was null.
+That way, a field of option (or null) type can always be added to a record type, no matter whether in co- or contra-variant position.
+If an optional field is added to an inbound record, and the client did not provide it, the service will read it as if its value was null.

   - in an outbound record, a field of option (or null) type can also be removed in an upgrade, in which case the client will read it as if its value was null;
   - in an inbound record, a field of option (or null) type can also be added, in which case the service will read it as if its value was null.